 The Laarman International Gift Fund (LIGF) was established in January 2010 to support creative and important international research by graduate students in the Department of Forestry and Environmental Resources at NC State University.
 Any graduate student enrolled in a Masters or PhD degree program in FER (Forestry, Fisheries and Wildlife Science, or Natural Resources) is eligible for funding from the LIGF.

 In 2017, we expect to award two LIGF grants to graduate students in DFER for international field research.
 We may award only one or as many as four grants.
 The amount requested can range from $500 to $5000, although we are most likely to award grants of less than $3500.
-The international committee has extended the deadline and is accepting applications on a rolling basis until March 31, 2017 (or until funds are exhausted).
+For priority consideration apply by January 16, 2017.
 (Please note, the application deadline will be moved up to December 1, 2017 for 2018 grants.)

 Download the 2017 Laarman International Gift Fund Announcement and Application Instructions here.
 For more information or if you have questions, please contact Dr. Steve McKeand.